pytorch/xla/.github/ISSUE_TEMPLATE/bug-report.md

 Things to avoid in repros is the need to download datasets which require setting up keys or other login information, like Kaggle downloads for example.

+Another example are Colab which mount user's Google Drive storages.

 Using a fake data generator could be a solution, in case the dataset cannot be easily downloaded without setting up credentials:

 https://github.com/pytorch/xla/blob/784b4d4f21751a54be0029a95f47d3896561c2a9/test/test_train_mp_mnist.py#L65